Amantsehay/Task-Manager/README.md

 Task Manager App
 ## Installation and Setup

-1. Install all the dependencies
+1. Install all the dependencies in the main directory; there's no need to run the backend and frontend separately.

    ```sh
    npm run install-all